Gastritis Treatment in Daly City, CA

 Acute Resolution

 Acute cases typically improve significantly within 1-2 weeks.
-Alcohol gastritis healing follows a similar pattern if drinking stops.
+Alcohol-related gastritis may improve similarly when alcohol use stops.

 Weeks 2-8